The Silver Swan (madrigal): Text

-Gibbons's "The Silver Swan" is a swan song: an artistic trope which depicts the legend of the swan which, supposedly silent throughout its life, performs a despairful song before its death.
+Gibbons's "The Silver Swan" depicts a swan song: an artistic trope which depicts the legend of the swan which, supposedly silent throughout its life, performs a despairful song before its death.
 According to Helen Sword, "the swan song, of course, has long served as a favorite metaphor for both the proximity of art to death and for the triumph of art over death."
 The tradition dates back to at least 458 BCE with the play Agamemnon by Aeschylus; other notable examples include two separate poems entitled "The Dying Swan" by Alfred, Lord Tennyson and Thomas Sturge Moore.

 The author of "The Silver Swan"'s text is unknown; the poet Carol Rumens noted that "most informed commentators have wisely settled for [an] Anon[ymous writer]".
 Rumens further comments that:

 Anonymity may be part of the pleasure of this text.
 Readers, and, occasionally, critics, dream secretly of poems that elude or transcend explanation: poems that just are.
 And the author's name is usually the first step on the nettled path of analysis.
 "The Silver Swan" is that rarest bird, an anonymous but far from artless lyric whose appeal can seem to be pure surface.
 It speaks clearly from the past to the present without mediation.

 Gibbons himself is occasionally proposed as the text's author, but there is no evidence for this suggestion.
 None of the Madrigals and Motets texts are known to have been set before Gibbons, and "The Silver Swan" text was not set by other composers until the 20th century.
 It as often assumed that Hatton chose all, or at least some, of the texts.
 Given his possible textual involvement and supposed proximity to Gibbons during the compositional process, musicologists such as Frederick Bridge have speculated that Hatton wrote some or all of the poems in the set.
 Harley considers the text inspired by Giovanni Guidiccioni's Italian poem "Il bianco e dolce cigno" (lit.
 'The White and Sweet Swan'), which was frequently set to music by composers such as Jacques Arcadelt.
 In another setting by Orazio Vecchi, Guidiccioni's poem was translated into English by Nicholas Yonge as "The white delightful Swanne [sic] sweet singing dyeth" for book two of his 1597 Musica Transalpina madrigal collection.